 Schools & crèches

-Strassen is also well-located for the European School Luxembourg 2 in Mamer (English, French, German, Danish, Italian, Greek, Hungarian and Czech sections), the Geesseknappchen area which is home to ISL, the Athenée de Luxembourg in Merl (which in addition to being a highly-rated Luxembourgish secondary school, also offers the IB in English) and Over the Rainbow private school in Belair (French & English sections).
+Strassen is also well-located for the European School Luxembourg 2 in Mamer (English, French, German, Danish, Italian, Greek, Hungarian and Czech sections), the Geesseknappchen area which is home to ISL, the Athenée de Luxembourg in Merl (which has an IB section in English) and Over the Rainbow private school in Belair (French & English IB sections).

 There are a number of crèches in Strassen including The Garden of Pimpanicaille at 10 Rue Bellvue, the state-run Am Pescher and Wibbeldewapp crèches, and L’enfant Roi crèches, Crèche Babouille, Children’s World Strassen, P’tits Malins, and Crèche La Ronde des Petits.
 There's also a service to provide support for working parents with sick children at home.

 Transport & parking

 Public bus lines 8, 10, 11, 16 22, and 31 run through Strassen, as well as private lines 222, 230, 240, 248, 250, 255 and 260.
 You can find their destinations here.
 The Stroossen Bus can take you from your home to the hospital, Belle Etoile shopping centre or to the station, Monday to Saturday, you just need to call 45 minutes in advance, and the 222 runs a late night service through the night at weekends.
 You can find all the bus information here.
 The Strassen/Bertrange train station runs into town and out to Arlon, you can find the station details here.

 In addition to national state aid for the purchase of electric or hybrid cars and electric bicycles, the commune of Strassen applies an additional subsidy of 25% for its residents registered for more than 6 months.
 You can find out more here.